iFixit/itbrokeand.ifixit.com/_posts/2015-01-13-matryoshka-configurable-caching-library-for-php.md

 Similarly, `getAndSetMultiple` makes doing multi-gets significantly easier:

 {% highlight php startinline=true %}
 // Array of key => id.
-The id's can be anything used to identify
+The ids can be anything used to identify
 // the resource that the key represents.
 $keys = [
    'key-1-a' => [1, 'a'],